Chapter 148 — Minnesota Athletic Trainers Act

 Licensure Application Requirements: Procedures and Qualifications

-Applicants for an occupational therapy license must meet education, examination, and application requirements set by the …
+Applicants for an occupational therapy license must meet the application requirements in section 148.6420 and satisfy …

 148.6408